emilyriederer/website/content/post/data-error-gen/index.md

 Data Loading
 ------------

 Checking that data contains expected and *only* expected records (that is, completeness, uniqueness, and timeliness) is one of the most common first steps in data validation.
-However, the superficially simple act of loading data into a data warehouse can introduce a variety of risks to data completeness which require different strategies to detect.
+However, the superficially simple act of loading data into a data warehouse or updating data between tables can introduce a variety of risks to data completeness which require different strategies to detect.
 Data loading errors can result in data that is stale, missing, duplicate, inconsistently up-to-date across sources, or complete but for only a subset of the range you think.

-While the data quality principles of completeness, uniqueness, and timeliness would suggest that records should exist once and only once, the reality of many haphazard data loading process means data may appear sometime between zero and a handful of times.
-Data loads can be manually executed, scheduled (like a [cron](https://en.wikipedia.org/wiki/Cron) job), or orchestrated (with a tool like [Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/)) -- each with their own challenges.
+While the data quality principles of **completeness**, **uniqueness**, and **timeliness** would suggest that records should exist once and only once, the reality of many haphazard data loading process means data may appear sometime between zero and a handful of times.
+Data loads can occur in many different ways.
+For example, they might be:

+-   manually executed
+-   scheduled (like a [cron](https://en.wikipedia.org/wiki/Cron) job)
+-   orchestrated (with a tool like [Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/))

+No approach is free from challenges.
 For example, scheduled jobs risk executing before an upstream process has completed (resulting in stale or missing data); poorly orchestrated jobs may be prevented from working due to one missing dependency or might allow multiple stream to get out of sync (resulting in multisource missing data).
 Regardless of the method, all approaches must be carefully configured to handle failures gracefully to avoid creating duplicates, and the frequency at which they are executed may cause partial loading issues if it is incompatible with the granularity of the source data.

 ### Data Load Failure Modes